tankist/serverless-plugin-lambda-insights/README.md

     attachPolicy: false #explicitly disable auto attachment Managed Policy.
     lambdaInsightsVersion: 14 #specify the Layer Version
 ```
-### Functionality

-The plugin will enable Lambda Insights by adding a Lambda Layer ([see Layer Details and Versions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Lambda-Insights-extension-versions.html)) and adding necessary permissions using the `arn:aws:iam::aws:policy/CloudWatchLambdaInsightsExecutionRolePolicy` as a AWS IAM Managed Policy.

- You can check in your AWS Console:
-go to AWS Lambda -> select your Lambda function -> Configuration tab -> Monitoring tools ->
-"CloudWatch Lambda Insights".
-If `lambdaInsights` validated to `true` for a function,
-the checkbox will be checked.

 ### Example
 You can find an example in the example folder of this repository.
 Run it with the following comment.